 For declaration filings, CFIUS has 30 days to conduct its assessment.
-At the end of the 30-day assessment period, CFIUS may (i) ask the parties to file a notice, (ii) inform the parties that CFIUS lacks sufficient information to complete its work based on the declaration and that they may submit a notice, (iii) initiate a unilateral review (an option CFIUS typically would choose only if the parties declined a CFIUS request to file a notice), or (iv) clear the transaction.4
+At the end of the 30-day assessment period, CFIUS may (i) ask the parties to file a notice, (ii) inform the parties that CFIUS lacks sufficient information to complete its work based on the declaration and that they may submit a notice, (iii) initiate a unilateral review (an option CFIUS typically would choose only if the parties declined a CFIUS request to file a notice), or (iv) clear the transaction.

 Outside of the context of the two mandatory filing requirements detailed above, submissions to CFIUS are not required.
-However, because CFIUS has jurisdiction to review all of the "covered transactions" described above.
-Because there are potentially serious consequences of an adverse CFIUS determination or a prolonged review, when an investment raises potential national security issues parties often opt to voluntarily submit a declaration or a joint notice to CFIUS to seek approval of the transaction.
+However, CFIUS has jurisdiction to review all of the "covered transactions" described above.
+Because there are potentially serious consequences of an adverse CFIUS determination or a prolonged review, when an investment raises potential national security concerns, parties often opt to voluntarily submit a declaration or a joint notice to CFIUS prior to closing to seek approval of the transaction.
+If CFIUS clears a transaction, the parties receive so-called "safe harbor," prohibiting CFIUS from revisiting the national security implications of the transaction.